Glenbervie House Hotel wedding photos and video for Kirsty and David. We’re delighted to share the story of this fabulous day with you.

 Family and newlywed photo shoot

-Guests enjoyed drinks and canapes as we captured a selection of family group photos, followed by Kirsty and David’s newlywed photo shoot.
+Guests enjoyed drinks and canapes as we captured family group photos, followed by Kirsty and David’s newlywed photo shoot.

 We strolled around the manicured grounds of Glenbervie House Hotel together, photographing and filming precious moments of the newlyweds.

-Guests were upstanding, clapping and cheering as the newlyweds made their grand entrance and were piped to their top table.
+Guests stood up, clapped, and cheered as the newlyweds made their grand entrance and were piped to their top table.

 They thanked their piper and presented him with a dram of whisky.